 - Lectures.
 Workshops.

-04. Develop and review strategies for the ongoing improvement of the quality and integrity of coded data in a hospital environment.
+04. Develop, communicate and review strategies for the ongoing improvement of the quality and integrity of coded data in a hospital environment.

 - Lectures.
 Workshops.
 Laboratory classes.